bizflycloud/terraform-provider-bizflycloud/website/docs/r/loadbalancer_listener.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_loadbalancer_listener"
+page_title: "Bizfly Cloud: bizflycloud_loadbalancer_listener"
 sidebar_current: "docs-bizflycloud-resource-loadbalancer-listener"
 description: |-
-  Provides a BizFly Cloud Listener of Load Balancer resource.
+  Provides a Bizfly Cloud Listener of Load Balancer resource.
 This can be used to create, modify, and delete listeners of Load Balancer.
 ---

 # bizflycloud\_loadbalancer_listener

-Provides a BizFly Cloud Listener of Load Balancer resource.
+Provides a Bizfly Cloud Listener of Load Balancer resource.
 This can be used to create, modify, and delete listeners of Load Balancer.

 ## Example Create Listener for Load Balancer